dblock/slack-amber-alert/CONTRIBUTING.md

-# Contributing to Slack Amber Alert
+# Contributing to the Missing Kids Slack Bot

 This project is work of [many contributors](https://github.com/dblock/slack-amber-alert/graphs/contributors).